TARCtic Frozen Yeti

 Clothing sufficient to cover ANY exposed skin below the neck (ie: full tights and a long sleeve shirt are fine.
-If you choose to wear shorts and/or a t-shirt, you will need to carry leg and arm coverings with you in addition to all items listed above.)
+If you choose to wear shorts and/or a tee shirt, you will need to carry leg and arm coverings with you in addition to all items listed above.)

-Additionally, after 3pm, all runners going into the night will also need to have on them at all times:
+Additionally, after 3pm on Saturday, all runners going into the night will also need to have on them at all times:

-1 rear red blinkie light (Yes, red.
+1 rear red blinking light (Yes, red.
 Yes, only red.
 Yes, only red, for everyone!
-Rear bike blinkies or dog collar clip on blinkies are all fine.
+Rear bike blinking lights or dog collar clip on blinking lights are all fine.
 This is so we can find you when you collapse face down in the snow.
 Just joking . . . hopefully joking)

 Reflective gear on front and back (can be integral to running gear, does not need to be something separate)